Easy Chicken Pot Pie with Frozen Vegetables

 Easy Chicken Pot Pie

-When the sun starts setting early, and the weather begins to turn a bit chilly, there is nothing like serving up a homemade chicken pot pie to warm up your family bellies and spirits.
+When the sun starts setting early, and the weather begins to turn chilly, there is nothing like serving up a homemade chicken pot pie to warm up your family bellies and spirits.
 Homemade pot pie has been a favorite dish for generations, and for a good reason.
-It is hearty and delicious, the ultimate comfort food.
+It is hearty and delicious, the classic comfort food, it is a family favorite around my house.

 But, today, fewer and fewer home cooks have the time to prepare a pot pie from scratch.
-But that doesn’t mean you have to opt for a pre-made frozen version full of salt and who knows what else from the store.
-You can put this easy chicken pot pie with pie crust together in only a few minutes using frozen vegetables and a prepared pot pie crust.
+But that doesn’t mean you must opt for a pre-made frozen version full of salt and who knows what else from the store.
+You can put this easy chicken pot pie with pie crust (or puff pastry) together in a few minutes using frozen vegetables and a prepared pot pie crust.

 Easy Chicken Pot Pie with Pie Crust is Extremely Flexible

 A safe place to start changing the recipe is with the frozen vegetables you use.
-The Birdseye Recipe Ready Stew Blend Vegetable blend in the recipe contains potatoes, carrots, onions, and celery; however, there is no reason you can’t substitute any of your favorite frozen veggies instead.
+I used potatoes, carrots, onions, and celery in the veggie blend.
+However, there is no reason you can’t substitute any of your favorite frozen veggies instead.

-When making substitutions, you will want to ensure that the veggies are cut into bite-sized pieces and that you will use at least one starchy vegetable such as potatoes, sweet potatoes, or parsnip to help thicken the sauce.
+When substituting, you will want to ensure that the veggies are cut into bite-sized pieces and use at least one starchy vegetable, such as potatoes, sweet potatoes, or parsnip, to help thicken the sauce.

 Not everyone is a chicken person, and that is okay.
-You can use cooked turkey as a direct substitute for the chicken.
+You can use cooked turkey as a direct substitute for chicken; no matter which type of meat you want, it is one of those favorite comfort foods of so many.
 For those who want to cut meat out of their diets altogether, try switching mushroom stock for the chicken stock and using 4 cups of cooked portobello or cremini mushrooms for the cooked chicken.

 Easy Chicken Pot Pie Ingredients